storacha/specs/w3-aggregation.md

 ### Authorization

 Broker MUST have an authorization mechanism for allowed Storefront principals (e.g. web3.storage).
 Either by out-of-bound exchange of information or through a well defined API.
 In other words, broker can authorize invocations from `did:web:web3.storage` by validating signature from did.
-This way, it allows web3.storage to rotate keys without having too coordinate that with the broker.
+This way, it allows web3.storage to rotate keys without having to coordinate with the broker.

 ### Storefront offers broker an aggregate